A Guide to Pelvic Floor Dysfunctions and Herbs That Can Help

 Physical manipulation: dilators

-Gender reconstruction surgery can also cause pelvic floor disorders and nerve pain.
+Gender affirming surgery can also cause pelvic floor disorders and nerve pain.
 Pelvic floor physical therapists are starting to discuss transgender health and what role pelvic floor physical therapists have in trans-specific health care.
 Transgender patients are historically underserved, research isn’t being done, and there is little follow up for patients after genital reconstruction surgery.
 Patients who undergo vaginoplasty (the construction or reconstruction of a vagina) tend to have pelvic pain and painful intercourse because of over-activity or a hyper-toned pelvic floor.
 During vaginoplasty, the sensory nerves in the genitals are completely rearranged, and some frayed nerves are put into muscle tissue to re-sprout.
 Pelvic pain patients, and especially transgender people, are often reluctant to seek help out of the (justified) fear that practitioners may be judgmental and un-supportive.
 (The website http://mytranshealth.com/ has peer-supplied recommendations for trans-friendly practitioners in some major cities.)

 Saint Johns wort (Hypericum perforatum).
 Often thought of as an anti-depressive or anti-viral herb, it works well for nerve damage when used as a tincture internally or as a fresh oil externally.
 Clinical trials indicate that the action of hyperforin antinociception involves an opioid-dependent pathway, and that prolonged treatment with St. Johns wort does help with neuropathic pain.
 I’ve used it for sciatica with mixed results, but most people do feel relief when it is used topically for pain.
 I like to use St. Johns wort in combination with other oils topically like- arnica (Arnica spp), poplar bud (Poplar spp), birch (Betula spp), and calendula (Calendula spp).
 I also like to use St. Johns wort internally for nerve damage.
 Practitioners vary in their recommended internal dosage for St. Johns wort, though I am usually heavy- handed with my tinctures.
 Internal use of St. Johns wort can interfere with the p450 pathway, which can inhibit drug metabolism and make birth control and other drugs ineffective.
 Selective serotonin reuptake inhibitor (SSRI) drugs like Prozac should not be used with St. Johns wort, as there is a possibility of serotonin syndrome due to- too much serotonin in the body.
 If you are on any medication, please talk to a qualified practitioner before taking St. Johns wort internally.